 The magic numbers to remember for Georgia minimum levels of car insurance are 25/50/25.

 The first number, 25, means that you need $25,000 of bodily liability insurance per person.
-If someone gets hurt in an accident and you’re at fault, you have legal obligations to that person (for example, this could be medical expenses or court-ordered judgments if they sue.)
+If someone gets hurt in an accident and you’re at fault, you have legal obligations to that person (for example, this could be medical expenses.)
 The limit of coverage for each person in the other car is $25,000.
 Anything above that limit would come out of your own pocket.

-The second number, 50, means that you must have $50,000 of liability insurance per occurrence.
+The second number, 50, means that you must have $50,000 of bodily injury liability insurance per occurrence.
 That means that your car insurance would not pay out more than $50,000 per at-fault accident.

 The third number, 25, means that you need $25,000 of property damage insurance.
 If you hit someone, the other driver’s car would be covered for repair or replacement up to $25,000.